lazonby History, Family Crest & Coats of Arms

 Early History of the lazonby family

 This web page shows only a small excerpt of our lazonby research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lazonby History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lazonby History in all our PDF Extended History products and printed products wherever possible.

 lazonby Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name lazonby have been found, including Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lazonby family (pre 1700)

 More information is included under the topic Early lazonby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lazonby family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name lazonby, or a variant listed above: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.